pingcap/docs/blocklist-control-plan.md

 ---
 title: The Blocklist of Optimization Rules and Expression Pushdown
 summary: Learn about the blocklist to control the optimization rules and the behavior of expression pushdown.
-category: performance
 ---

 # The Blocklist of Optimization Rules and Expression Pushdown

-This document introduces how we use the blocklist of optimization rules and the blocklist of expression pushdown to control the behavior of TiDB.
+This document introduces how to use the blocklist of optimization rules and the blocklist of expression pushdown to control the behavior of TiDB.

-## The Blocklist of Optimization Rules
+## The blocklist of optimization rules

+The blocklist of optimization rules is one way to tune optimization rules, mainly used to manually disable some optimization rules.

-### Important Optimization Rules
+### Important optimization rules

 |**Optimization Rule**|**Rule Name**|**Description**|
 | :--- | :--- | :--- |